#

 April 10, 2026

-Generative AI can now craft flawless, personalized phishing emails at a scale that legacy defenses were never designed to handle.
-Your email gateway blocks the obvious, and annual training checks a compliance box, but sophisticated attacks still get through because they exploit your most dynamic asset: your people.
-Effective phishing prevention is no longer about just detection; it’s about prediction.
-This requires a fundamental shift from a reactive posture to a proactive strategy that understands human risk before an incident occurs.
-By anticipating threats, you can move your security program from a state of constant defense to one of confident control.
+Your email gateway blocks the obvious spam.
+Your annual training checks a compliance box.
+Yet, sophisticated phishing attacks still get through, because they exploit your most dynamic asset: your people.
+Generative AI has changed the game, making these attacks flawless and scalable.
+This means your approach to security phishing prevention must evolve.
+It's no longer enough to react.
+The new standard is prediction.
+Shifting to a proactive strategy that anticipates human risk is how you move from a state of constant defense to one of confident control.

 Phishing is a type of cyberattack where criminals trick individuals into revealing sensitive information, such as login credentials or financial details.
 Attackers disguise themselves as reputable entities in emails, text messages, or other forms of communication to lure victims into clicking malicious links or downloading compromised attachments.
 While the tactics may seem simple, phishing is the starting point for some of the most damaging security breaches, including ransomware and data exfiltration.